 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Madhur Upadhyay: In orthodontics the method of obtaining a 3d location of the center of mass of a tooth or set of teeth is not very clear.
+Giving a step by step method is a way of empowering the rest of the scientific community with this technology so that we don’t keep reinventing the wheel and move on more to the application side.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera